romasport13/Google-Data-Analytics-Capstone-Case-Study-1/Google-Data-Analytics-Case-Study-1.md

 1. Concentrate efforts around Chicago Navy Pier;
 2. Focus on electric bikes in all seasons, except summer, when classic bikes are the top choice;
-3. Spring is a good season to make conversion campaings.
+3. Spring is a good season to make conversion campaigns.
 Weekends are the best days to approach casual users.